mhBrice/thermophilization/ms/revision/ms_revised.md

 limit of the balsam fir-yellow birch domain, the ecotone between boreal and deciduous forests.
-North of the 49°N of latitude, in the spruce-moss domain, temporal ß changes were dominated by losses whereas, south of this limit,
+North of the 49°N of latitude, in the spruce-moss domain, temporal ß changes were dominated by losses whereas, south of this limit, gains prevailed.
-\textcolor{blue}{gains} prevailed.
 Latitudinal patterns were also visible in the contributions of the three species groups to temporal ß (Fig. 2b).
-At minor disturbance level, community changes were mainly determined by gains in temperate species south of 47°N and by gains in boreal species north of 47°N (where boreal species are the most abundant species group).}
+At minor disturbance level, community changes were mainly determined by gains in temperate species south of 47°N and by gains in boreal species north of 47°N (where boreal species are the most abundant species group).**

-\textcolor{blue}{The magnitude of compositional changes in forests was highly influenced by disturbances (Figs 2b-d, 3, S4).
+**The magnitude of compositional changes in forests was highly influenced by disturbances (Figs 2b-d, 3, S4).
 In each domain, the ß diversity values of highly disturbed forests are strongly skewed (Fig. 3).
 The mean temporal ß was 0.43 at minor disturbance level, whereas it was 0.53 at moderate